schellenberg/computerscience20/docs/_sources/Python/MoreTurtles/FunctionIntro.rst.txt

 .. mchoice:: functions_intro_understanding_2
    :answer_a: i
-   :answer_b: t
+   :answer_b: my_turtle
-   :answer_c: t, sz
+   :answer_c: my_turtle, side_length
-   :answer_d: t, sz, i
+   :answer_d: my_turtle, side_length, i
    :correct: c
    :feedback_a: i is a variable used inside of the function, but not a parameter, which is passed in to the function.
-   :feedback_b: t is only one of the parameters to this function.
+   :feedback_b: my_turtle is only one of the parameters to this function.
-   :feedback_c: Yes, the function specifies two parameters: t and sz.
+   :feedback_c: Yes, the function specifies two parameters: my_turtle and side_length.
    :feedback_d: the parameters include only those variables whose values that the function expects to receive as input.
 They are specified in the header of the function.

    What are the parameters of the following function?

    .. code-block:: python

-     def draw_square(t, sz):
+     def draw_square(my_turtle, side_length):
-         """Make turtle t draw a square of with side sz.""" for i in range(4):
+         """Make turtle my_turtle draw a square of with side side_length.""" for i in range(4):
-             t.forward(sz)
+             my_turtle.forward(side_length)
-             t.left(90)
+             my_turtle.left(90)

 .. mchoice:: functions_intro_understanding_3
-   :answer_a: def draw_square(t, sz)
+   :answer_a: def draw_square(my_turtle, side_length)
    :answer_b: draw_square
    :answer_c: draw_square(10)
    :answer_d: draw_square(alex, 10):
    :answer_e: draw_square(alex, 10)
    :correct: e
-   :feedback_a: No, t and sz are the names of the formal parameters to this function.
+   :feedback_a: No, my_turtle and side_length are the names of the formal parameters to this function.
 When the function is called, it requires actual values to be passed in.
    :feedback_b: A function call always requires parentheses after the name of the function.
    :feedback_c: This function takes two parameters (arguments)
    :feedback_d: A colon is only required in a function definition.
 It will cause an error with a function call.
    :feedback_e: Since alex was already previously defined and 10 is a value, we have passed in two correct values for this function.

-   Considering the function below, which of the following statements correctly invokes, or calls, this function (i.e., causes it to run)?
-Assume we already have a turtle named alex.
+   Considering the function below, which of the following statements correctly calls, or invokes, this function (i.e., causes it to run)?
+Assume we already have defined a turtle named alex.

    .. code-block:: python

-     def draw_square(t, sz):
+     def draw_square(my_turtle, side_length):
-         """Make turtle t draw a square of with side sz.""" for i in range(4):
+         """Make turtle my_turtle draw a square of with side side_length.""" for i in range(4):
-             t.forward(sz)
+             my_turtle.forward(side_length)
-             t.left(90)
+             my_turtle.left(90)

 .. mchoice:: functions_intro_understanding_4
    :answer_a: True